-From the red carpet welcome, trumpets playing welcoming tunes to the tilaka ceremony(vermillion mark, garlands etc.), the welcome arrival at the train offer a peek into the royal experience that is in store for the rest of the journey.
+From the red carpet welcome, and trumpets playing welcoming tunes to the tilaka ceremony(vermillion mark, garlands, etc.), the welcome arrival at the train offers a peek into the royal experience that is in store for the rest of the journey.

-Catering to the seekers of luxury and indulgence Maharajas Express arrives at a new station every morning for off-rail excursions which may include visit to monuments, heritage sites, shopping, royal dining at palaces and courtyard of mighty forts and spa session at palace hotels.
+Catering to the seekers of luxury and indulgence, Maharajas’ Express arrives at a new station every morning for off-trail excursions, which may include visits to monuments, heritage sites, shopping, and royal dining at palaces and courtyards of mighty forts and spa sessions at palace hotels.

-The Nizam of Hyderabad’s private railway car was covered with thin strip of ivory whereas as a young prince, Madhav Rao Scindia of Gwalior had his father build a two mile track on his palace grounds.
+The Nizam of Hyderabad’s private railway car was covered with a thin strip of ivory, whereas as a young prince, Madhav Rao Scindia of Gwalior had his father build a two-mile track on his palace grounds.

 |Maharajas Express: Luxury train journeys in India

-Maharajas Express endeavors to offer royal experience to explore illuminating destinations in India.
-Equipped with modern facilities which technology can offer and money can buy, the journey on board Maharajas Express is a regal jaunt with all the pampering and luxury associated with erstwhile princes of India.
+Maharajas’ Express endeavors to offer the royal experience of exploring illuminating destinations in India.
+Equipped with modern facilities that technology can offer and money can buy, the journey on board Maharajas Express is a regal jaunt with all the pampering and luxury associated with the erstwhile princes of India.

 Elegantly decorated, the interiors of the cabin exude the finesse of exquisite workmanship.
-Sylvan parquets, intricate carvings and palette of soft hues characterize the interiors of the train.
+Sylvan parquets, intricate carvings, and a palette of soft hues characterize the interiors of the train.

-Carriages are fitted with panoramic windows to offer the vista of rolling landscape as train travels through some of the most fascinating landscapes and countryside of India.
+Carriages are fitted with panoramic windows to offer the vista of rolling landscape as the train travels through some of the fascinating landscapes and countryside of India.